stefan-kolb/paas-profiles/README.md

 An object that describes the different provided hosting styles of the PaaS.
 Values can be `public` for a publicly hosted service and `private` for a service that can be deployed on premise, too.

-### Compliance

-Currently a simple string array of compliance standards that are fulfilled by the PaaS.

 ### Runtimes